 Johanna Schnier joined KLU as PhD candidate in September 2019.
 She is supervised by Prof. Dr. Christina Raasch and Prof. Dr. Prisca Brosi.
 With her research she contributes to the project “Idea evaluation in open, democratized innovation” funded by the German Research Foundation.
 Johanna investigates how idea evaluators assess innovative ideas, with a particular focus on potential idea evaluation biases created by social ties, incentives and social comparison between idea creator and idea evaluator.

-Johanna holds Bachelor degrees from the universities of Kiel (M.Sc.
-Economics & Business Administration, B.A.
-Sociology).
+Johanna holds degrees from the universities of Kiel (M.Sc.
+Economics & Business Administration) and Jena (B.Sc. in Economics, B.A. in Sociology).
 She worked as a research assistant at the Kiel Institute for the World Economy and Max Planck Institute of Economics.
 Before joining KLU, she worked as Data Scientist with TUI.

 |2016-2018||Research assistant at the Kiel Institute for the World Economy, research areas “Knowledge Creation and Growth” and “Poverty Reduction, Equity and Development”, Germany|

 |2012-2015||Research assistant at the Max Planck Institute of Economics, research area “Strategic Interaction”, Jena, Germany|

 |Data Scientist at TUI InfoTec GmbH, Hannover, Germany|

 |2015||Internship in the Federal Foreign Office, Consulate General in Atlanta, U.S.|

 |2013||Internship at the Federal Ministry for the Environment, Berlin, Germany|

 |since 2019||PhD Candidate at the Kühne Logistics University, Hamburg, Germany|

 |2018||Master of Science in Economics, Christian Albrecht University, Kiel, Germany|